 The following points should be kept in mind while filling CDS answer sheet:

 Ans.
-There are 3 sections in the CDS Exam – English, General Knowledge, and Elementary Mathematics.
-If you are attending the CDS OTA Exam, you will have only 2 sections – English and General Knowledge.
+There are three sections in the CDS Exam: English, General Knowledge, and Elementary Mathematics.
+However, for candidates appearing for the CDS OTA Exam, there are only two sections: English and General Knowledge, as Mathematics is not included in the OTA syllabus.

 Ans.
 Yes, you can clear CDS on your first attempt if you are well-versed with the CDS syllabus.
 It requires six months of dedicated hard work since the syllabus is vast.